 ELICOS pathways to high school

-In locations where the EQI HSP program is not offered, EQI has partnered with selected English language education providers to enable international students to study and meet the required level of English language proficiency to attend a Queensland Government high school.
+In locations where the EQI HSP program is not offered, EQI has recognised high school preparation pathways with selected English language education providers to enable international students to study and meet the required level of English language proficiency to attend a Queensland Government high school.

 Queensland Government schools deliver high quality teaching and academically rigorous programs to prepare students for the rigours of university study.
 Strong partnerships with Queensland’s top universities mean that international students can choose from a wide range of university pathways and experience programs, and can even earn university course credit while still at high school.